ELELAB/MAVISp/CURATORS.md

 # List of curators for entries in the MAVISp database

-This is a list of all the people that currently contributed to MAVISp as curators:
+Follows a list of all the people that contributed to the MAVISp database as curators:

 - Matteo Arnaudi, Technical University of Denmark and Danish Cancer Society Research Center
 - Ludovica Beltrame, Technical University of Denmark